cochaviz/cochaviz.github.io/posts/intro-to-programming-battlesnake.md

 a new feature is tested on a new branch.
 In the merge, the commits made to the `new-feature` branch are applied to the `main` branch.")

+GitHub comes in when you would like to work together with other people (or just have a non-local backup).
+It is simply a repository stored on the GitHub servers.
+If you want to edit code on a repository you would first **clone** the repository to you local machine.
+In this local version you would keep track of your changes like normal, commit similar batches of changes and branching if need be.
+At any point, you can choose to **push** your changes to the **remote** repository on GitHub.
+This is why it is important to always **pull** before starting to code on a collaborative project, since someone might have changed the same code you want to work on.
+If you don't do this, you might encounter **conflicts** when you want to push the changes you made to the remote.

 #### Working with git
 Now, there are a couple of different options in with regard to performing these actions on a local version of your new repository.
 There are applications with